kaboc/dart_errflow/README.md

 ```

 The handler functions receive the function result and the error value, which means you can
-combine them to customise the conditions for your preference.
+combine them to tweak the conditions for triggering the handlers.

 e.g. To trigger the `onError` handler if any error was set: